Sailing with confidence.

 A few mindful changes; still your Cunard voyage.

-With our enhanced wellbeing measures on board our ships you’ll still be able to enjoy the vacation you dreamed of, even though some aspects of your voyage may initially feel a little different.
-These changes are designed to protect the health of everyone on board and in the destinations we visit.
-We hope as you return to sailing you will find these changes reassuring and easy to adjust to.
+While some aspects may initially feel a little different, our new protocols are designed to protect the health of everyone on board and in the destinations we visit.
+We hope as you return to sailing you will find these changes both reassuring and easy to adjust to.

 Our assurance to you.